hkajs/seminar_projects/readme.txt

-Stats_uhmm is a p-value hack using basic statistics
+Stats_uhmm is a p-value hack using basic statistics.

 PrimeGame_Final_Uhmm is a grid based game that has a min-max ai opponent.